Why This Matters

 The AP exam tests two distinct approaches to calculating elasticity.
 Use the midpoint method for changes between two points; use point elasticity for a specific location on the curve.

-- When to use: Apply this method when given two price-quantity combinations from a table or graph
+When to use: Apply this method when given two price-quantity combinations from a table or graph.
+This is the standard approach for AP calculations.

-- Linear demand insight: Elasticity varies along a straight-line demand curve—elastic at high prices, inelastic at low prices, unit elastic at the midpoint
+- Linear demand insight: Elasticity varies along a straight-line demand curve.
+It's elastic at high prices (where Q is small), inelastic at low prices (where Q is large), and unit elastic at the midpoint.

-- Slope vs. elasticity: A common exam trap—slope is constant along a linear curve, but elasticity changes at every point
+- Slope vs. elasticity: This is a common exam trap.
+Slope is constant along a linear curve, but elasticity changes at every point because the P/Q ratio changes.

 Applying Elasticity: The Total Revenue Test

-This shortcut lets you determine elasticity without calculating—just observe what happens to revenue.
-Total revenue (TR) = Price × Quantity, so elasticity determines which effect dominates.
+This shortcut lets you determine elasticity without calculating.
+Just observe what happens to revenue.
+Since TR=PรQ, a price change pushes P and Q in opposite directions, and elasticity determines which effect wins.

 Total Revenue Test

-- The rule: If price and total revenue move in opposite directions, demand is elastic; if they move in the same direction, demand is inelastic
+The quick rule: If price and total revenue move in opposite directions, demand is elastic.
+If they move in the same direction, demand is inelastic.

 Unit Elastic Benchmark

-- Revenue implication: Total revenue is maximized at the unit elastic point—any price change leaves TR unchanged
+- Revenue implication: Total revenue is maximized at the unit elastic point.
+Any price change in either direction will leave TR unchanged (or, more precisely, will not increase it).

-- Graphical location: On a linear demand curve, unit elasticity occurs at the midpoint where TR peaks
+- Graphical location: On a linear demand curve, unit elasticity occurs at the midpoint, which is exactly where TR peaks on a total revenue graph.

 Determinants of Elasticity